ssh88/FeatureFlags/README.md

 There are 3 key things that we now got for free without any manual intervention

 1. `FeatureVariable`

 An enum that has cases for each feature flag key

 2. `FeatureFlagManager`

-A protocol that a concrete feature flag manager should conform to, one that is backed by a feature flagging library, for example Firebase remote config.
-It allows us to fetch values such a bool, string or Int.
+A protocol that a concrete feature flag manager should conform to, one that is backed by a feature flagging library, for example, Firebase remote config.
+It allows us to fetch values such as a bools, strings or Ints.

 3. `FeatureFlags`

-Finally our feature flagging concrete class, this can be injected around our codebase enabling us to access feature flag variables.
+Finally, our feature flagging concrete class, which can be injected around our codebase enabling us to access feature flag variables.

-In addition to this files being automatically generated, as you can see, we now have vars that have their own getter functions declared, meaning we can move away from this:
+In addition to these files being automatically generated, we now have vars with their getters implemented, meaning we can move away from this:
 ```
 guard FeatureFlagsManager.shared.string(for: FeatureFlagKey.applePayEnabled) else {
     return false
 }
 ```

-and now usse this
+and now use this

 ```
 guard featureFlags.applePayEnabled else {